 Finally, we also need to be explicitly teaching healthy habits in preschool.
 There are tons of different ways to do this!
 Follow my Pinterest board for lots of unique ideas:

-So click the photo below to get a copy for yourself!
+Click the photo below to get a copy for yourself!

 What do you do in your preschool to teach healthy eating habits?
-Comment below and share your ideas!Let's do our part as #preschool #teachers to help teach healthy eating habits!
+Please comment below!Hey #preschool #teachers !
+Let's do our part to make healthy kids!
 Read more:… Click To Tweet